matiaspl/Kroma-PRTP-legacy/PROTOCOL.md

 - **Decoding**: Enhancer enabled
 - **Wire format**: Raw Speex encoded bytes (no framing header)
 - **Frame interval**: 20 ms
-- **Usage scenario**: Intended only for direct panel-to-panel links; PRTP control bytes are not injected while Speex is active, so button/LED control traffic will not reach the intercom matrix in this mode (even if ).
+- **Usage scenario**: Intended only for direct panel-to-panel links; PRTP control bytes are not injected while Speex is active, so button/LED control traffic will not reach the intercom matrix in this mode (Speex not supported on the old intercom matrices anyways).

 #### 2. G.711 Custom Variant